The Practitioner’s Guide to Scaling Infrastructure as Code

 Tools

-In the SRE role, the most widely used tools are Prometheus and Grafana for collecting and visualizing the different metrics (CPU usage, memory, disk space, etc.), incident alert tools (OP5, PageDuty, xMatters, etc.), Ansible, Puppet, or Chef, Kubernetes and Docker for container orchestration, cloud platform AWS, GCP, Azure, JIRA, SVN, GitHub.
+In the SRE role, the most widely used tools are Prometheus and Grafana for collecting and visualizing different metrics (CPU usage, memory, disk space, etc.), incident alert tools (OP5, PageDuty, xMatters, etc.), Ansible, Puppet, or Chef, Kubernetes and Docker for container orchestration, and cloud platforms AWS, GCP, Azure, JIRA, SVN, and GitHub.

 Bug reporting

-DevOps team is responsible for debugging the code in case of any bug reported in the end product.
+The DevOps team is responsible for debugging the code in case any bug is reported in the end product.

-The SRE team is responsible for reporting the bug to the Core development team and does not get involved in debugging unless it is a production outage.
-SRE team is also responsible for debugging and fixing the infrastructure issues.
+The SRE team reports bugs to the Core development team and does not get involved in debugging unless it is a production outage.
+The SRE team is also responsible for debugging and fixing infrastructure issues.

 Measurement metrics